Artoria/MON/README.md

 MON
 ===

-MON is now on an alpha stage.
+MON is now on very alpha stage.
+No errors will be throwed but ignored instead.
+No 'Struct' and 'dump' and 'marshal_dump' support at present.

 MON(Meta Object Notation) for Ruby.
 'Meta' denotes the state careless about a certain language.